-Three drivers increase the exposure: (1) a fall in the swap rates of the currencies of donors' pledges (mostly euro and pound sterling); (2) a fall in the US dollar against donors' currencies; (3) a fall in LIBOR.
+In the meantime, the value of the swap position may vary as foreign exchange rates and interest rates change.
+The main factors that will lead to a decrease in swap MTM from IFFIm's perspective are: (1) a fall in the swap rates of the currencies of donors' pledges (mostly euro and pound sterling); and (2) a depreciation in the US dollar against donors' currencies.